Dung Hà: Gang life and romantic hardships

 Dung Hà was acquainted with and loved Hùng "the warbler", who was a reputable gang boss in the areas around the bus station and cargo gathering areas alongside the Tam Bạc bus station.
 The love story between Dung Hà and Hùng gradually became famous over time, especially amongst those living in the underworld.
 However, when the money began to pour into the bag, Hùng "warbler" began to fall.
 It was not until Hùng Warbler utterly obliterated the business at the Tam Bạc bus station that Dung Hà finally decided to leave his side.

 At age 26, Dung Hà became familiar with and fell in love with another man named Hùng Cốm.
-Hùng Cốm however was also a famous gangster in the Haiphong area from between 1985-1990, where it was said that no one could defeat him in the area.
+Hùng Cốm however was also a famous gangster in the Haiphong area between 1985 and 1990, where it was said that no one could defeat him in the area.
 Along with her lover Hùng Cốm, Dung Hà started opening up casinos in the area, as the two went on a mass crime spree in the area.

-After Hùng Cốm was arrested, sentenced to death and transferred to a solitary cell for death row inmates at the Hải Phòng detention center, Dung Hà went to the outside of the prison and hatched a bold escape plan against the Trần Phú detention center; using a grenade to intimidate the supervisors within the prison walls, Dung brought alongside a dozen of her followers to block the road and make way for Hùng Cốm to escape to the sea, where a train was waiting to take him to HongKong.
+After Hùng Cốm was arrested, sentenced to death and transferred to a solitary cell for death row inmates at the Hải Phòng detention center, Dung Hà went to the outside of the prison and hatched a bold escape plan against the Trần Phú detention center; using a grenade to intimidate the supervisors within the prison walls, Dung brought alongside a dozen of her followers to block the road and make way for Hùng Cốm to escape to the sea, where a train was waiting to take him to Hong Kong.
 The grenades however failed to explode and the plan failed miserably.
 Hùng Cốm was later executed by firing squad after the escape attempt.
-Despite the failure, Dung Hà’s action and devotion to her lover gained her many admirers, and the name “Dung Hà” became more and more notorious within the port city.
+Despite the failure, Dung Hà's action and devotion to her lover gained her many admirers, and the name “Dung Hà” became more and more notorious within the port city.